Director of Counseling Services

 Mike is married to Georgia Lovelady, and they enjoy hiking, cross-country skiing, snowshoeing, kayaking, reading, and hanging out with friends.
 He is active volunteer with the National Alliance on Mental Illness (NAMI).

-Kyrie has spent much of her working life helping young families and teens develop life skills and achieve personal and career goals.
-As a counselor, she is especially interested in helping clients reduce anxiety and develop a positive self-image as they navigate major life transitions.
+Kyrie has spent much of her working life helping young adults develop life skills and achieve personal and career goals.
+As a counselor, she is especially interested in helping clients develop a positive self-image as they navigate major life transitions and deal with emotional health concerns, such as depression and anxiety.
+She is additionally a certified Intuitive Eating counselor and has a special interest in working with eating and body image concerns.